DriveVGGT: Calibration-Constrained Visual Geometry Transformers for Multi-Camera Autonomous Driving: Experiments

 \subsection{Ablation Experiment}

-To validate the effectiveness of the proposed components, we conduct an ablation study by removing the proposed modules from DriveVGGT, and the detailed evaluation is presented in Table 4.
+To validate the effectiveness of the proposed components, we conduct an ablation study by removing the proposed modules from DriveVGGT, and the detailed evaluation is presented in Table~\ref{tab:components}.
 The baseline module only utilizes the TVA module to implement attention among images in the video.
 The test results indicate that the baseline could not handle a multi-camera system as the lack of relative pose representation.
 After adding relative pose embedding, the model can output a correct pose prediction of the multi-camera system.

-To fully evaluate the function of window attention, we test 3 types of window sizes in Table 5.
-Compared to size-5 and size-7, size-3 can maintain a balance between performance and efficiency.
+We evaluate the influence of window size for window attention in Table~\ref{tab:windowsizes}.
+Where we find that $k=3$ is enough, validating the unnecessity of conducting global attention.
 To evaluate the effectiveness of the scale head, we compare the depth prediction results with the ground truth using two alignment methods: the least squares method and the scale-based method.
-The results are shown in Table 6.
+The results are shown in Table~\ref{tab:lse-scale}.
 The results indicate that the scale prediction can transform depths to a real-world scale.
-Subsequently, we visualize the real-world scale point clouds and camera extrinsics in Fig. 6.
+Subsequently, we visualize the real-world scale point clouds and camera extrinsics in Fig.~\ref{fig:lst-scale}.
 The results indicate that the real-scaled point clouds maintain the similar geometry consistency as the normalized ones.

-\subsection{Conclusion}
+\section{Conclusion}

-In this work, we propose MVGT, a feed-forward reconstruction model specializing in multi-camera geometry predictions.
-Compared to previous methods, MVGT can effectively utilize relative camera poses to enhance the accuracy of geometric predictions, such as camera pose and depth estimation.
+In this work, we propose DriveVGGT, a feed-forward reconstruction model specializing in multi-camera geometry predictions.
+Compared to previous methods, DriveVGGT can effectively utilize relative camera poses to enhance the accuracy of geometric predictions, such as camera pose and depth estimation.
 Comprehensive evaluations on the nuScenes dataset demonstrate the outperforming performance compared to previous feed-forward methods, while maintaining lower computational consumption.